MeelisM/vmicroservices/README.md

 ### Vagrant Setup

-Set the environment variable in `.env`.
+Set the production environment variable in the `.env` file.

 ```bash
 ENVIRONMENT=PRODUCTION